hehao98/StarScout/README.md

 python -m scripts.copycatch.bigquery --export
 ```

-The first script should be relatively fast but the second script can take several days.
-After they finish, you should be able to see updated CSV files in the `data/` folder.
+After they finish, you should be able to see CSV files in the `data/{END_DATE}` folder.